Current Team Members:

 September 2023 – Present

 Dora was born in Tata, Hungary, and immigrated to Canada in 2005.
-She’s in her third year at the University of New Brunswick studying International Development Studies and Political Science.
+She’s in her fourth year at the University of New Brunswick studying International Development Studies and Political Science.
 Dora is a research assistant for Promise of Home, and her tasks include, data analysis, community outreach, and academic writing.

 Zachary Girard (He/Him)